 One of the new subtleties of the Mac’s Photos app is how it treats exporting your pictures.
 There are two ways to get your images out of the Photos app.
 One will give you a smaller file; the other will preserve the higher resolution of the original photo.

 Here’s how to make sure you’re exporting your photos at the quality you want.

 You can drag and drop your pictures from the Photos app to the Desktop, or you can use the Export menu (in the File menu).

-To preserve the original file, format, and even date created timestamp, use the second option (Export Unmodified Original) and you’ll get an exact duplicate of the photo.
+To preserve the original file, format and creation date timestamp, use the second option (Export Unmodified Original).
+This will get you an exact duplicate of the photo.

 You can do the same with drag and drop.
-To export a JPG at a lower quality/higher compression, simply drag and drop the image from Photos to your Desktop.
-If you want to export an exact duplicate of the original file, however, hold the Option key down when dragging – you’ll get the higher quality original photo instead.
+To export a JPEG at a lower quality/higher compression, simply drag and drop the image from Photos to your Desktop.
+If you want to export an exact duplicate of the original file, however, hold the Option key down when dragging – you’ll get the higher-quality original photo instead.